 Lemon Buttermilk Pie

 Or make Buttermilk Pancakes, this amazing Cornbread Recipe, or this legendary Fried Chicken Recipe.
 My friend Lindsay also has a post on How to Freeze Buttermilk, though I haven’t tried it myself.

-Whisk everything together until thoroughly blended, then add all-purpose flour to the filling:
+Whisk everything together until thoroughly blended, then add all-purpose flour to the buttermilk mixture:

 This will help thicken it slightly.

-Pour the lemon custard filling into an unbaked pie crust:
+Pour the sweet custard filling into an unbaked pie crust in a standard 9-inch pie plate:

-I have a great all-butter pie crust recipe from scratch that you can use, or you can use a store-bought crust.
+I have a great all-butter pie crust recipe from scratch that you can use if you prefer making your own pie crust.
+You can also use a store-bought crust.

 I admit to using store-bought crust quite often with this recipe, because that keeps it all really easy.
-Try to find one that uses butter.
+Try to find an unbaked pie shell that uses butter, for the most flaky pie crust with superior flavor.

-I think it’s perfect as is, but you could also dollop the top with a bit of whipped cream, or even some freshly whipped meringue!
+I think it’s perfect as is, but you can also dollop the top of this delicious pie with a bit of whipped cream, or even some freshly whipped meringue!
+Or, serve some fresh fruit on the side, like blackberries or raspberries.

 Strawberry Tart is another one of my favorite fruit-focused desserts.

-My Peanut Butter Pie is also a HUGE favorite amongst my friends and family.
+My Peanut Butter Pie is another one of my favorite pies, and is a huge hit amongst my friends and family.
+Like this one, it’s another very easy pie recipe.
 Enjoy!

+Lemon Buttermilk Pie